Smartling/SmartlingHelp/_articles/manage-content/the-list-view/authorize-content-from-the-list-view.md

 ---

 Before content is translated, you must Authorize it.
-You can find unauthorized content at **Content&gt;Translations** by setting the stage filter to **Awaiting Authorization**.
+You can find unauthorized content at **Content &gt; Translations** by setting the stage filter to **Awaiting Authorization**.
 Smartling gives you two ways to authorize content: default and custom.

 ## Default authorization